 Using Linocut or Lino Stamps

 While many print artists use printing ink or paints to make lino prints, it is possible to use normal rubber stamping inks.
 Stamping inks work particularly well with smaller sized carvings.
-There are a number of ways of using a hand carved lino stamp.
-It can be mounted onto an acrylic block and stamped in the normal way or the lino can be placed onto a flat, solid surface and the paper placed on top of the stamp.
+There are many ways of using a hand carved lino stamp.
+It can be mounted onto an acrylic block and stamped in the normal way, or the lino can be placed onto a flat, solid surface and the paper placed on top of the stamp.
 Use a brayer or your hand to rub over the paper to make sure that the ink is evenly transferred.

 Lino is generally sold in sheets of varying sizes.
-Small sheets are ideal for smaller projects or for someone just trying lino carving.
+Small sheets are ideal for smaller projects or someone just trying lino carving.
 Larger sheets are better for bigger projects or for someone who intends to make many carvings.
-Lino is typically gray or rust red in color.
-The color has no effect on the finished carving.
+Lino is typically gray or rust red.
+The color does not affect the finished carving.
 Lino suitable for carving is readily available from arts and crafts stores.
 Lino is generally much cheaper than soft block such as SpeedyCarve from Speedyball Art Products.

 Mounted or Unmounted Lino

 Some lino blocks come mounted onto wood.
 While this is ideal for big projects, for the majority of small rubber stamp sized projects unmounted lino will be fine.
-Unmounted lino has a number of benefits - it is often double sided, it is cheaper to buy and, being lighter and less bulky than mounted alternatives, it is cheaper to deliver.
+Unmounted lino has many benefits—it is often double-sided, it is cheaper to buy and, being lighter and less bulky than mounted alternatives, it is cheaper to deliver.